codarrenvelvindron/codarren.github.io/_drafts/Ecosia_a_green_search_engine.md

 ## Features ?
 No problem

-Number 1: Anonymizes your search queries.
+1. Anonymizes your search queries.

 Did you say privacy ?

-Number 2: Plants trees for every search you make.
+2. Plants trees for every search you make.

 117 million trees already planted worldwide.